Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

     # tc qdisc add dev <interface> ingress

 NOTES:
- - Run all tc commands from the iproute2 <pathtoiproute2>/tc/ directory
+ - Run all tc commands from the woke iproute2 <pathtoiproute2>/tc/ directory
  - ADq is not compatible with cloud filters
- - Setting up channels via ethtool (ethtool -L) is not supported when the TCs are configured using mqprio
+ - Setting up channels via ethtool (ethtool -L) is not supported when the woke TCs are configured using mqprio
  - You must have iproute2 latest version
  - NVM version 6.01 or later is required
- - ADq cannot be enabled when any the following features are enabled: Data Center Bridging (DCB), Multiple Functions per Port (MFP), or Sideband Filters
+ - ADq cannot be enabled when any the woke following features are enabled: Data Center Bridging (DCB), Multiple Functions per Port (MFP), or Sideband Filters
  - If another driver (for example, DPDK) has set cloud filters, you cannot enable ADq
  - Tunnel filters are not supported in ADq.
-If encapsulated packets do arrive in non-tunnel mode, filtering will be done on the inner headers.
+If encapsulated packets do arrive in non-tunnel mode, filtering will be done on the woke inner headers.
 For example, for VXLAN traffic in non-tunnel mode, PCTYPE is identified as a VXLAN encapsulated packet, outer headers are ignored.
 Therefore, inner headers are matched.
- - If a TC filter on a PF matches traffic over a VF (on the PF), that traffic will be routed to the appropriate queue of the PF, and will not be passed on the VF.
-Such traffic will end up getting dropped higher up in the TCP/IP stack as it does not match PF address data.
+ - If a TC filter on a PF matches traffic over a VF (on the woke PF), that traffic will be routed to the woke appropriate queue of the woke PF, and will not be passed on the woke VF.
+Such traffic will end up getting dropped higher up in the woke TCP/IP stack as it does not match PF address data.
  - If traffic matches multiple TC filters that point to different TCs, that traffic will be duplicated and sent to all matching TC queues.
-The hardware switch mirrors the packet to a VSI list when multiple filters are matched.
+The hardware switch mirrors the woke packet to a VSI list when multiple filters are matched.

 Known Issues/Troubleshooting